Cricket Wellington are pleased to announce the initial 14 players offered Wellington Firebirds’ contracts for the 2017-18 season.

 The 14 players offered Wellington Firebirds’ contracts are, in alphabetical order,

 Logan van Beek

-The player offered the 15th contract, to complete the contracting process, will be announced on Wednesday 26 July.
+The player offered the 15th contract, to complete the contracting process, was announced on Wednesday 26 July as Ollie Newton.